PaperPrototype/Intro-Coding-and-Computers/Week 1 - C + CLI/Lecture/english.md

 If we want to change the folder we are in we can run a "command".

-Type `cd` (a command) into the shell tab.
-The shell tab should look like this.
+Type `cd` (a command) into the shell window.
+The shell window should look like this.

 ```
 ~/Hello-C$ cd